 Ownership disputes raised in oppositions are treated in the same way as other grounds of opposition and the normal procedures apply.

-Generally, the evidence you provide must take the form of a declaration with any relevant documents or specimens attached as exhibits.
+Generally, the evidence must be filed by a means approved by the Commissioner and must take the form of a declaration, together with any relevant documents.

 When the evidence stage has ended, a hearing will be scheduled for a delegate of the Commissioner to decide the matter.

 The delegate will send a notice of the decision and a statement of reasons to all parties within 3 months of the hearing.
 This will include a decision on any application for an award of costs.